CozyPlantlady/Lairhaven/README.md

 - Styling of location
 - Moving in (secretly, with ninjas)
 - Customer care (24/7, because evil never sleeps)
-- Official minions and sidekicks have a chance to rent an underling apartment

 ### User Stories:
 - As a customer, I need to be able to easily see what website offers